rust-lang/rust/src/doc/rustc-dev-guide/src/crates-io.md

 # crates.io Dependencies

-The rust compiler supports building with some dependencies from `crates.io`.
+The Rust compiler supports building with some dependencies from `crates.io`.
 For example, `log` and `env_logger` come from `crates.io`.

 In general, you should avoid adding dependencies to the compiler for several